 - Programs shall match the intensity of their service delivery to the specific needs of each family and the caseload requirements of the parent educator.
 No family should be offered less than 2 visits per month. - Families identified as possessing two (2) or more board-approved risk factors (family stressors) must receive visits 2 per month up to weekly as the needs and availability of the family dictate.
 (ER 12) - For purposes of grant renewal, conditional approvals may be issued to Partnerships averaging fewer than 2.0 visits per family, per month.
 For each family served, a 1.8 average is considered the minimal threshold for visits per month, 2.0 is the targeted expectation, and 2.5 and above is considered outstanding intensity. - First Steps funded PAT programs must maintain formal affiliate status via the Parents as Teachers National Center.
 SC First Steps and/or PAT National SC Implementation Specialist will host regular supportive conference calls or webinars to assist affiliates with tracking and meeting all model requirements.
 Supervisors are expected to attend these webinars each month.
 (ER8) - All Affiliate Programs should complete a minimum of 24 visits per year, per family, as is required by the National PAT Center.
 (ER 12) - In households in which two or more preschool-aged children reside, parent educators are permitted but not required to conduct separate visits designed to address the development of individual children.
 Alternately, curriculum information relating to the needs of each child may be combined into a single visit of greater duration.
 All children in the home under age 6 shall be served by the program. - While PAT is ideally suited for delivery within the home (and home-based visitation expected as the primary method of service delivery), visits may be approved for delivery at an alternate location (a childcare center, family resource center, etc.) as either the documented needs of the family or safety of the visitor dictate.
 The alternative location must be suitable to delivery of parenting services such that integrity of the session and confidentiality of families is maintained.
-Regardlessoflocation, allvisitsmustbeone-on-one (FirstSteps-fundedPATvisitsmaynotbedeliveredingroup settings); and entail the use of PAT-specific foundational plans and planning forms and last at least 45 minutes.
-At a family's discretion and supervisor approval virtual and telecommunication visits will also be considered acceptable and count as a homevisit. - Parent educators must use the foundational visit plans, planning guide, and personal visits from the curriculum to design and deliver personal visits to families and complete personal visit record.
-(ER 11) - All affiliates must use the most updated forms from the Model Implementation workspace, PAT records tab which could be downloaded from the PAT ebiz portal.
+Regardless of location, all visits must be one-on-one (First Steps-funded PAT visits may not be delivered in group settings); and entail the use of PAT-specific foundational plans and planning forms and last at least 45 minutes.
+At a family's discretion and supervisor approval virtual and telecommunication visits will also be considered acceptable and count as a home visit. - Parent educators must use the foundational visit plans, planning guide, and personal visits from the curriculum to design and deliver personal visits to families.
+(ER 11) - Beginning July 2021 all PAT 2020 forms shall be used while delivering the model per PAT National Requirements. - Case Visit Data Entry - a.
+At the start of each fiscal year, parent educators can roll over families and begin entering family visits and other required data.
+Data entries will be checked quarterly (Quarterly Progress Reports) to ensure model fidelity. - b.
+Data on each home visit shall be entered into the FSDC database within 7 days of completion.